top of page

 Summary:

 Michael Strahan, a second-round draft pick from Texas Southern University in 1993, became one of the most dominant and charismatic defensive ends in NFL history during his illustrious 15-year career with the New York Giants.
 His exceptional strength, speed, and technique, combined with his leadership and infectious personality, made him a beloved figure both on and off the field.
+Strahan's consistency, durability, and technical prowess made him an essential component of the Giants' defensive line throughout his career.

 Strahan's peak season came in 2001 when he set the NFL single-season sack record with 22.5 sacks, breaking Mark Gastineau's previous record of 22.0.
 This incredible achievement, combined with his overall impact on the Giants' defense, earned him the NFL Defensive Player of the Year award and solidified his status as one of the greatest pass rushers in NFL history.
+His exceptional pass-rushing skills and ability to disrupt offensive plays made him a constant threat to opposing offenses.

-Michael Strahan's legacy as one of the greatest defensive ends in NFL history was cemented with his induction into the Pro Football Hall of Fame in 2014.
+A four-time First-team All-Pro selection and seven-time Pro Bowler, Michael Strahan's legacy as one of the greatest defensive ends in NFL history is secure.
+His ability to dominate on the field, create game-changing plays, and lead by example makes him a true icon of the sport.
+Strahan's impact on the Giants' franchise and the game of football as a whole was significant, helping lead the team to a Super Bowl XLII victory, one of the most memorable upsets in NFL history.
+Strahan was inducted into the Pro Football Hall of Fame in 2014, cementing his place among the best defensive ends in NFL history.
 His inclusion on the NFL 2000s All-Decade Team and the New York Giants Ring of Honor further solidifies his place among the all-time greats.

 Defensive End J.J.
-Watt of the Houston Texans | Photo by Eric Christian Smith
+Watt of the Houston Texans | Photo by Rob Leiter

 4. J.J.
 Watt